|A Need for Independent Advice

 Our Study Process

 Our consensus studies adhere to rigorous standards designed to guarantee objectivity.
 Once a project is funded, we seek nominations for members of committees or other program activities from many sources, including the sponsors.
 However, the president of the National Academy of Sciences (who also serves as chair of the National Research Council) has the final authority for approving all members of study committees.

 Watch a video or read more about the study process.

 Committees, whose members must meet the requirements of our conflict-of-interest policy, work independently of sponsors to complete the studies.
 The resulting reports undergo an external review by a second panel of experts whose comments are provided anonymously to the committee members.

 Several funding options are available to sponsors.
 These include contracts, grants, cooperative agreements, and purchase orders.
 A project may have one or several sponsors.
 Studies typically take from six to 18 months to complete, although some urgent studies may be completed in a shorter time and some broader or more complex studies take a longer time.

-Federal sponsors interested in having the Research Council or IOM conduct a study can obtain their services on a sole source basis because of their unique origins and status.
+Federal sponsors interested in having the Academies conduct a study can obtain their services on a sole source basis because of their unique origins and status.
 The Academies do not compete for federal contracts.
 Grants, contracts, and gifts from states, foundations, individuals, and other sources also enable us to address critical issues on behalf of the nation.